Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 How many kWh does it take to charge an EV for 100 miles?

-Most mainstream EVs use 25–33 kWh per 100 miles.
-A Tesla Model Y uses roughly 28 kWh/100 miles.
-At California's average home rate of $0.33/kWh, that's $8–11 per 100 miles on the grid — vs. about $20 worth of gas at $5.79/gallon for a 28 MPG car.
+Most mainstream EVs use 25–33 kWh per 100 miles per EPA combined ratings.
+A Tesla Model Y uses roughly 28 kWh/100 miles in real-world California driving.
+At PG&E's average home rate of $0.33/kWh, that's $9–11 per 100 miles on the grid — vs. about $22 worth of gas at $6.15/gallon for a 28 MPG car per AAA California average.
+At a California Supercharger averaging $0.45/kWh per Tesla's pricing page, the same 100 miles costs $12.60 — only marginally cheaper than gas.

 What is NEM 3.0 and how does it affect home EV charging?